w-o-o/HttpPubSub/pubsub.md

 # Introduction

 HTTP/2 is the de facto application protocol in Internet.
-The optimizations developed in HTTP/2, like stream multiplexing, header compression, and binary message framing are very generic.
+The optimizations developed in HTTP/2, like stream multiplexing, header compression, efficient binary message framing, and graceful shutdown of open streams, are very generic.
 They can be useful in non web browsing applications, for example, Publish/Subscribe, RPC.
-However, the request/response from client to server communication pattern limits HTTP/2 from wider use in these applications.
-This draft proposes an HTTP/2 protocol extension, which enables bidirectional messaging between client and server.
+However, the unidirectional from client to server communication pattern limits HTTP/2 from wider use in these applications.
+This draft proposes an HTTP/2 protocol extension, which enables bidirectional communication between client and server.

+So far, the only mechanism HTTP/2 provides for server to client communication is server push.
+That is, servers can initiate unidirectional push promised streams to clients, but clients cannot respond to them, except accept or discard them silently.
+While this satisfies some use-cases, its unidirectional property limits HTTP/2 for wider use, for example, send messages and notifications from servers to clients at the time they are available.

+To work around this limitation, many techniques are developed, like long polling [@!RFC6202], WebSocket [@!RFC8441], and tunneling.
+They are common at: layering application protocol on top of HTTP/2 and using HTTP/2 streams as transport connections.
+These solutions more or less defeat the optimizations provided by HTTP/2.
+For example, first, if multiplexing multiple parallel interactions into one HTTP/2 stream, the head of line block will be re-introduced.
+Second, application meta data is encapsulated into DATA frame, rather than HEADERS frame, so header compression is impossible.
+Third, user data are framed more than once at different protocol layers, which offsets the wire efficiency from HTTP/2 binary frame.
+Take WebSocket over HTTP/2 as an example, user data is framed at application protocol, WebSocket, and HTTP/2 layers.
+This not only introduces the byte overhead on the wire, but also complicates the data processing.
+These techniques also pose new operational challenges to intermediaries.
+Due to the traffic from the whole user session is encapsulated into one HTTP/2 stream, this stream can last very long time.
+Intermediaries may take long time to drain these streams.
+As a remind, GOAWAY can only signals the remote endpoint to stop using the connection for new streams and does not help the open streams.
+Moreover, intermediaries have no visibility to user interactions, and lose the capability to collect telemetry metrics (e.g., time to the first/last byte of request and response) for services.

-The only mechanism HTTP/2 provides for server to client communication is PUSH_PROMISE.
-While this satisfies some use-cases, it is unidirectional, i.g. the client cannot respond.
-In this draft, a new frame is introduced which has the routing properties of PUSH_PROMISE and the bi-directionality of HEADERS.
+In this draft, a new HTTP/2 frame is introduced which has the routing properties of PUSH_PROMISE frame and the bi-directionality of HEADERS frame.
+The extension provides several benefits: 1) after a HTTP/2 connection setup, a server can initiate streams to the client anytime, and the client can respond to the incoming streams accordingly.
+That is, the communication over HTTP/2 is bidirectional and symmetric.
+2) All the HTTP/2 optimizations still apply.
+Intermediaries also have all the necessary meta data to accomplish their goals.
-Further, clients are also able group streams together for routing purposes, such that each individual stream does not need to carry additional routing information.
+3) Further, clients are able to group streams together for routing purposes, such that each individual stream group can be used for a different service, within the same HTTP/2 connections.

 # Conventions and Terminology